namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 ## Afterword

 namel3ss  0.1.0 is a revolutionary step towards building AI‑native applications in plain English.
-By integrating full‑stack development, AI orchestration, deterministic runtime semantics and robust tooling, namel3ss eliminates friction and reduces cognitive load for developers.
+By integrating full‑stack development, AI orchestration, deterministic engine semantics and robust tooling, namel3ss eliminates friction and reduces cognitive load for developers.
 In this book you learned the grammar, features, tooling and best practices of namel3ss.
 You should now feel comfortable creating records, flows, pages, AI profiles and agents, exploring the UI and Studio, running and testing applications, and scaffolding new projects with templates.

 We are just at the beginning of this journey.
 Future versions of namel3ss will introduce persistent storage backends, user authentication, additional providers and more advanced agent capabilities — but the foundation of structured English for deterministic full‑stack AI development remains.
 Join the community, build amazing apps, and help shape the future of software development.